asteroidai/asteroid-python-sdk/src/asteroid_sdk/api/generated/README.md

 # asteroid-api-client
-A client library for accessing asteroid API
+A client library for accessing Asteroid API

 ## Usage
 First, create a client: